dimadesu/android-rtmp-ingest/README.md

 ### Setup `IRL Pro`

 - Add an overlay in `IRL Pro`.
-Use HLS feed from MediaMTX as an overlay source URL.

-  By default it has audio muted.
+Use HLS feed from MediaMTX as an overlay source.
+(By default it has audio muted.)
   ```
   http://localhost:8888/mystream
   ```